B(Stress) magneto-mechanical model: dependency between B(H) constitutive law and mechanical stress

 1. Uniform over the whole region or

-In both cases, the user must then fill the Equivalent uniaxial stress (MPa) field with the value of the intensity of the mechanical constraint in MPa.
-For the first case, this value impacts the B(H) law of all nodes of the region, while the second model applies this value only on all boundary nodes of the region (except symmetry and periodicity lines), being the internal nodes constrained by a lower (in absolute value) stress determined by means of an exponential decay equation.
+The second model (Exponential decay towards region center) applies this value to all boundary nodes of the region (except symmetry and periodicity lines), and the internal nodes are constrained by a lower stress (in absolute value) determined by means of an exponential decay equation.
 To define such a model, the user is also required to fill the Distance-to-boundary defining the stress decay rate (mm) field, which is the inverse value of the exponential decay constant (in other words, the value to fill plays the same role as the "time constant" of RL or RC circuits).

 Note: A positive stress value corresponds to a tension and a negative value to compression (i.e., the typical case for punched laminated sheets employed in electrical machines).
 Moreover, this stress is said to be equivalent to an uniaxial stress in the sense that the change in the B(H) property in the region corresponds to the change that would take place in a sample of the material subjected to uniaxial stress.
 The region remains isotropic, i.e., the modified B(H) property is used for all directions in the computations.